dendronhq/dendron-docs/vault/pkg.plugin-core.ref.views.web-views.md

 ---
-id: bxF3WklJUyFBPmAqhNvlZ
+id: tYCf6nhm7joy1chpSCtXj
-title: Webview
+title: Web Views
 desc: ''
-updated: 1635548450278
+updated: 1638232297416
-created: 1635542102371
+created: 1638232297416
 ---

-## Summary
+## Architecture

-Describes how webview components work in Dendron
+All views are held by the [[pkg.plugin-core.t.workspace]]

 ## Lifecycle

 1. We initialize a webview with following javascript